fish-quant/fq-segmentation/readme.md

 ### Starting a Jupyter notebook

-1. Open an anaconda prompt
+1. Open an anaconda prompt.
 2. Activate the `cellpose` environment:
     ```
     conda activate cellpose